 - Cultivate relationships with several recruiters specializing in your niche.

 - Let Google Alerts notify you when relevant industry and company news is posted online.

 The various people who will be assessing you as a candidate want to find diverse information about you online.
 They will favor candidates with a strong online footprint over those without one.

 Support your personal brand and good-fit candidacy, and make yourself easy to find online.
-Provide social proof that corroborates the claims you’ve made in your resume and other personal marketing materials.
+Provide social proof that corroborates the claims you’ve made in your resume and elsewhere.

 - If you’re not on LinkedIn, get to work creating a strong profile with plenty of content.

 - Make sure your LinkedIn profile reinforces your brand and contains the right keywords, in the right places, to help you get found.

 - Use LinkedIn’s publishing platform to write articles supporting your subject matter expertise.

 - Post regularly to your social media accounts – Twitter, Facebook, etc.